Cookie Consent by Free Privacy Policy Generator

 A Prize from patients to reward patient-centred technology for respiratory disease

-To take stock of ongoing developments, EFA is launching a prize to celebrate achievements in the digital health sector that centre asthma and COPD patients’ needs from development to implementation
+To take stock of ongoing developments, EFA in 2023 launched a prize to celebrate achievements in the digital health sector that centre asthma and COPD patients’ needs from development to implementation.

 EFA Patients' Digital Prize is a recognition granted by patients to reward those digital health initiatives that centre patients through their design, accessibility and efficacy.
-A prestigious jury will be looking at the pillars for a successful tool, and how the innovators introduce the approaches of co-creation and digital partnership between patients, healthcare providers and solution developers.
+A prestigious jury has been looking at the pillars for a successful tool, and how the innovators introduce the approaches of co-creation and digital partnership between patients, healthcare providers and solution developers.

-If you a developer whose digital technology breaks down barriers in equity, promises security, and looks beyond controlling asthma and COPD and towards improving Quality of Life – we want to hear from you!
+EFA launched a call to find developers whose digital technology breaks down barriers in equity, promises security, and looks beyond controlling asthma and COPD and towards improving Quality of Life.

-Check the Terms of Reference and conditions, the submission form and the evaluation criteria and let us know about your technology for asthma and COPD.
+Terms of Reference and conditions, the submission form and the evaluation criteria are still available here.

 A European recognition from patients

-The finalists of the EFA Patients’ Digital Prize will be invited to the award ceremony late April 2023 in presence of EFA’s 45 patients organisations in 26 countries, to benefit from structured exchanges with the asthma and COPD patient community in Europe.
+The winners of the EFA Patients’ Digital Prize have been invited to the award ceremony on 27 April in Ghent, Belgium in presence of EFA’s 45 patients organisations in 26 countries, to benefit from structured exchanges with the asthma and COPD patient community in Europe.

-The winners will be recognised by patients at European level as forward thinkers, engaged in empowering people with asthma and COPD to improve health outcomes, and key digital health partners.
+The winners have been recognised by patients at European level as forward thinkers, engaged in empowering people with asthma and COPD to improve health outcomes, and key digital health partners.

 Selection process

-The EFA Digital Patients’ Prize will acknowledge digital technologies that fit in one of three disease-focused categories:
+The EFA Patients’ Digital Prize acknowledges digital technologies that fit in one of three disease-focused categories:

 • Prize for best digital technology covering asthma.